What are the Health Benefits of Yoga?

 Yoga is an ancient form of exercise that focuses on strength, balance, flexibility and breathing.
 Regular yoga practice has a wealth of benefits.
 Find out more below...

 Want to move fast?
 Jump to the right section below.

 What is Yoga?

-Yoga focuses around breath and relaxation, combined with a number of different postures which improve strength, balance and flexibility.
+Yoga focuses on breath and relaxation, combined with many different postures that improve strength, balance, and flexibility.
 It brings a sense of completeness to your day, harmonising the different aspects of your life into one central space.

 Over the last decade, yoga has become hugely popular.
 It is a different way to look at exercise and movement, as there is such a large focus on the mental side of things.
 But there are also many benefits to the rest of your body.

 Relaxation & Meditation

 The first benefit of yoga is creating peace and clarity in the mind.
 When practicing yoga, the goal is not to be controlled by your thoughts.
 Instead, these thoughts can be acknowledged but then allowed to pass.
 This keeps the mind clear.
 In time, and with regular practice, this can greatly benefit people who suffer from anxiety.

 Yoga encourages us to focus on simple things, such as breathing.
 By focusing on our breath, we are able to centre ourselves and 'live in the moment'.
 It is a hugely meditative exercise.